jonas1ara/dotFiles/README.md

 # dotFILES 🖥️

-_These files provide a minimal and efficient setup for developing with C# and F# using Neovim, this configuration is compatible with Windows, WSL, and Linux environments, making it versatile for various development setups! 😁_
+_These files provide a minimal and efficient setup for developing with C# and F# using Neovim, this configuration is compatible with Windows, WSL and Linux Desktop, making it versatile for various development setups! 😁_

 <img src=/src/fsharp-neovim.gif alt="Fsharp in neovim"/>